MaybeAhmed/Root-Nuker/README.md

 Step 4.)
 Nuke

 Dont sell to kids
-Dont Change Anythinf in main.py
+Dont Change Anything in main.py
 I'm also sick of making good readme's so its gonna stay like this.
 Its One Of The Fastest Nuker, Can Bypass Some Bots Also.